A guide to writing blog posts that are always relevant (and packed with personality)

 Thirty years later—more than that—and Mr. Miyagi is still a buzzword.
 How’s that for longevity?

-We’ve got a lot of pop culture to work with, but compared to the amount of stuff that is produced and released every year, relatively few movies, books, T.V. shows, etc., stick around in our brains long enough to endure.
+We have a lot of pop culture to work with, but compared to the amount of stuff that is produced and released every year, relatively few movies, books, T.V. shows, and albums stick around in our brains long enough to endure.

 Those things that do, miraculously, reach icon status are the ones that trigger emotions—most often, positive emotions.
 With Mr. Miyagi, it’s the feelings of mentorship and hope his story exudes.
 With a character like Scarlett O’Hara, it’s a sense of ambition and a somehow-endearing selfishness.